 Share Your Specialized Knowledge

-As a medical receptionist, you will be asked to perform a variety of tasks.
+As a medical receptionist, you will be asked to perform a variety of tasks, different from those of a general receptionist.
 In addition to greeting patients and setting appointments, you may also:

 - Keep track of and order office supplies.